peniblec/rac-kun/README.md

 Current feature being implemented: groups and channels

 What's done:
-- The notion of group and channel exists
+- The notions of group and channel exist
 - *Network* has a list of groups sorted by ID
 - JOIN Notification (resp.
 Acknowledgements) features a *group_id* field, which corresponds to the group the new node should be sorted into (resp. the node the acknowledger belongs to)
-- Broadcast messages have a channel marker which indicate in which rings they are circulating
+- Broadcast messages have a channel marker which indicates in which rings they are circulating
 - Likewise, *Network* has a map associating a channel marker with the corresponding group ID
-- JOIN Notification and Acknowledgements are (*should be*) interpreted correctly whether the new node is currently joining its group or the surrounding channels
+- JOIN Notification and Acknowledgements are ( *should be* ) interpreted correctly whether the new node is currently joining its group or the surrounding channels
     - NB: *JoinNotification* has a *CHANNEL* flag which indicates whether the node is only joining its own group, or the other channels.
       Consider a scenario where the entry point *e*, belonging to group